TIBCOSoftware/snappydata/docs/reference/sql_reference/ref-revoke.md

 Cascading Object Dependencies
 -----------------------------

 For views, triggers, and constraints, if the privilege on which the object depends on is revoked, the object is automatically dropped.
-RowStore does not try to determine if you have other privileges that can replace the privileges that are being revoked.
+SnappyData does not try to determine if you have other privileges that can replace the privileges that are being revoked.

 <a id="reference_B3D0A85B7E704BCEA5E79A25394EA71C__section_8859D45244B149DAB9CBBA250D29CAFC"></a>